International Education in Stockholm

 International schools are scattered throughout Stockholm.
 The biggest concentration of schools is in Sodermalm and Norrmalm, the areas just south and north of the city centre.
 The northern suburb of Danderyd is also a popular location, and you will find other international schools in the outer suburbs too.
 Outside of Stockholm you can find international schools in the next biggest cities, Malmo and Gothenburg.
 Stockholm has the biggest and best choice, however.

-Below, we have compiled our top 5 international schools in Stockholm.
+Below, we have compiled the top 5 international schools in Stockholm according to our users.
 However, there are another 9 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Stockholm based on your requirements.